Free Daily & Weekly Downloads

 Title: Writing a Persuasive Essay

-- Know the purpose and characteristics of a persuasive essay
+- Know the purpose of persuasive writing

 - Whiteboard or blackboard